-Representative Travis Tranel (R-Cuba City) was elected to the Wisconsin State Assembly in 2010, and is currently serving his fifth term.
+Representative Travis Tranel (R-Cuba City) was elected to the Wisconsin State Assembly in 2010, and is currently serving his sixth term.

 A lifelong resident of Grant County, he was born on September 12, 1985.